appsecnoob/Appseclist/README.md

 Sensitive information passed in get request or in query string of a post.

 For.
-Net applications check that the views tate is signed and encrypted.
+Net applications check that the views tate is signed and encrypted.(Proxy Required)

 Check to see private email are not disclosed in html source.